macedigital/gulp-sri-hash/README.md

 *Since v1.3.0:*

 A `crossorigin=anonymous` attribute will be added to all updated DOM nodes, unless the attribute has been already been set to value `use-credentials`.
 In the latter case the `crossorigin` attribute is left unchanged.

+**For Windows Users:**

+Make sure that all non-binary files (e.g. css- and js-files) are saved with `LF` file endings.
+Not doing so will cause a [file checksum mismatch](https://github.com/macedigital/gulp-sri-hash/issues/6) when running tests or fetching deployed assets from a web server.

 ## API